Raw vector

 CVE-2024-7260 is a medium-severity Open Redirect (CWE-601) vulnerability in Redhat Build Of Keycloak.
 Its CVSS base score is 6.1 (Medium).

-Operationally, ranked in the top 48.2% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Phishing (T1566); ranked at the 43th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References